milabuob/nirfaster-FF/README.md

 Public repository for the **Fast and Furious** version of NIRFASTer

-- Version: 1.1.1
+- Version: 1.2.0
-- Authors: Jiaming Cao, MILab@UoB
+- Authors: Jiaming Cao (University of Macau), MILab@UoB
 - License: BSD

 This is the new NIRFASTer with Python interface, offering full functionality ranging from forward modeling, Jacobian calculating, analytical solutions, and simple visualization.
 The mesh format is fully compatible with the Matlab version.

 ## Requirements

 The toolbox can run on Linux, Mac, and Windows.
-To use GPU acceleration, you will need to have a NVIDIA card with compute capability between `sm_52` (i.e. the GTX9xx series) and `sm_90a`.
-Please be noted that GPU support is unavailable on Mac platforms for now.
+To use GPU acceleration, you will need to have a NVIDIA card with compute capability between `sm_50` (i.e. the GTX9xx series) or later. *We do not have the hardware resources to test on all GPU generations.
+Please report to us if the GPU code doesn't work for you.* Please be noted that GPU support is unavailable on Mac platforms at the moment.

-Only Python versions 3.10, 3.11, and 3.12 are supported for now.
+Only Python versions 3.8, 3.10, 3.11, 3.12 and 3.13 are supported for now.

 Packages required: